-AKD supports the most common types of feedback device.
-Feedback functions are assigned with parameters in WorkBench, the setup software.
+AKD supports the most common types of feedback device.Feedback functions are assigned with parameters in WorkBench, the software to setup your drive.
 Scaling and other settings are also performed in WorkBench.
 For a detailed description of the parameters, please refer to the WorkBench online help.